 Mr. Bashir is currently writing the autobiography of his life's work entitled: "Confessions of a Rug Merchant".
 Chapters will be appearing below as they are completed.

-Before I begin, I would like to express my gratitude to all the clients who have given me the opportunity to serve them for the last 40 years.
+Before I begin, I would like to express my gratitude to all the clients who have given me the opportunity to serve them since 1976.
 I would also like to give a special thanks to all the interior decorators and designers who I have met over the years, and who very kindly insist in dealing exclusively with me.
 Thank you to my wife and children for their patience, my brothers and suppliers overseas for listening and making carpets in colours that I request, as well as for assisting me in obtaining carpets on a daily basis from all over the world.

 While at home, your wife turns to you and says: "We need a Persian or Oriental rug for the living room."
 Before you know it, you need a carpet for the dining room, the Den/TV room, entrance, bedrooms, hallways, etc. This is how it should be, but you can do what you want.
 If it was me, I would consult an interior designer who would guide me or bring me to a carpet store to advise me on what would work best with what I have in the house.
-In my 40 years living in North America, I can count with my fingers the men who have come in and selected the carpets with impeccable taste and where things worked out very well.
+Since my arrival to North America in 1976, I can count with my fingers the men who have come in and selected the carpets with impeccable taste and where things worked out very well.
 Mostly ladies come and select carpets.
 Guys are not very much interested in this process—but there are always a few exceptions.
 It would be good if men had an idea of the direction ladies lean to in terms of colours of walls, drapes, and furniture, etc. It helps them to visualize the final decor to some extent.

 Chapter 1: Early Memories